Polymer/polymer-bundler/README.md

 - `--inline-css`: Inline external stylesheets.
 - `--redirect <uri>|<path>`: Takes an argument in the form of URI|PATH where url is a URI composed of a protocol, hostname, and path and PATH is a local filesystem path to replace the matched URI part with.
 Multiple redirects may be specified; the earliest ones have the highest priority.
 - `--strip-comments`: Strips all HTML comments not containing an @license from the document.
+- `--sourcemaps`: Honor (or create) sourcemaps for inline script tags.
 - `--out-html <path>`: If specified, output will be written to <path> instead of stdout.
 - `--out-dir <path>`: If specified, output will be written to <path>.
 Necessary if bundling multiple files.